birajparikh16/volume-flight-path/README.md

 **microservice API**

 1. FASTAPI is used to create a microservice API which accepts the list of flight routes and return the unique flight path of the person.
-2. Heroku is used to host the API
+2. Heroku is used to host the API.

 <b>API Deployment link -</b> https://volume-flight-path.herokuapp.com/